xe4me/insighttimer_test/README.md

 3- Used Typescript

 4- I considered using form for many reasons.
-Firstly, it will elimintate the usa
+Pros:
+* It will eliminate the use of internal React state ( well, the state is in the DOM)
+* If in the future we wanted to add more fields, like "Your favourite photo" etc, it will be a matter of just adding the field
+* It is more screen reader friendly and more accessible
+* I used checkboxes, so I get the "multiple selection" out of the box for free

+Cons:
+* If the number of photos grow over 10000 (very unlikely, considering the UX), it might not be the best performance to query the form and find all the checkboxes, but there are ways to rectify this issue.

 ## TBC :